iwataka/gitignore.vim/README.md

 + `:Gitignore!
 [Foo...]`

-    This is almost the same as above, but discard the existing `.gitignore` content before.
+    This is almost the same as the above, but discard the existing `.gitignore` content before.

 + `:GitignoreUpdate`